 These are good conditions for the mind to dissociate – when old parts of the brain try to stop us sensing, distancing us from the body and limiting our perception.
 It is as though our brain does this automatically, to protect us from the fear and danger we are in.

-We look at your needs, we make plans…
+In therapy, we can look at your needs, and make plans…

 Ensuring Your Safety

 If you are not feeling safe in these areas, we look at a safety plan.
-I am a strong believer in working with teams such as GP’s, mental health teams and 1800 numbers that can be accessed 24/7, to provide round the clock support if needed.
+It is common for your therapist to working with teams such as GP’s, mental health teams and 1800 numbers that can be accessed 24/7, to provide round the clock support if needed.

 Medication is also sometimes required to assist us manage our sleep and other symptoms – there is nothing wrong with that!
 The important thing is that you are on the medication that suits you.